Ellis Ward: Coaching career

-Ellis Ward first position in college coaching was in 1873 at Amherst College.
+Ward's first position in college coaching was in 1873 at Amherst College.
 This was one of many teams he coached during the 1870s and 1880s including a number of non-collegiate boat clubs, including the Columbia Boat Club in Washington, D.C., the Fairmount Boat Club of Philadelphia, and the Bohemian Boat Club of New York City.

-In 1879, Ellis Ward began coaching crew at Penn position he would hold off and on until 1912.
+In 1879, Ward began coaching crew at Penn position he would hold off and on until 1912.
 In 1887 Ward resigned for the season because of controversy over the stroke he trained his athletes to use, but he returned the following season.
 Ward was replaced for the 1897 season by Samuel Powel, Jr.

 Substitution controversy

 Ward continued to coach Penn until 1892.
 Before the college championship of America, he felt the varsity was not giving their best efforts.
 Ward removed the entire varsity crew and the second string of eight rowers.
 Wards team of substitutes won the college championship of America, on Saratoga Lake.
 This controversy may have had something to do with his departure from Penn at about that time.
 Another factor may have been the university was starting to take over the funding and oversight of Penn athletics.
 Whatever the reason George Washington Woodruff became coach of both football and crew.